-CLUE3 is a UK cloud based product that will contain the existing investigation and intelligence data, as currently held in FIRST.
-As a cloud based system, this is a third party hosted product to allow 24hr web-based access.
+CLUE3 is a UK cloud-based product that will contain the existing investigation and intelligence data, as currently held in FIRST.
+CLUE3 has additional capability such as the management of raw intelligence information and recording confidential sources.
+As a cloud-based system, this is a third party hosted product to allow 24hr web-based access.

-The nature of a cloud based system requires the third party provider, CLUE, to manage the data security of information.
+The nature of a cloud-based system requires the third-party provider, CLUE, to manage the data security of information.

-The data security requirements of CLUE, as the third party provider of the CLUE3 system, are set out in the project contract (agreed 23rd March 2018) and associated addendum policies as listed below:
+The data security requirements of CLUE, as the third-party provider of the CLUE3 system, are set out in the project contract (agreed 23rd March 2018) and associated addendum policies as listed below:

-Azure-Cyber Essentials PLUS Certificate Azure-UK G-Cloud Security Assessment CLUE-Cyber Essentials 18-19 Clue-Implementation Plan CLU14 Cloud Security Policy
+Azure-Cyber Essentials PLUS Certificate Azure-UK G-Cloud Security Assessment CLUE-Cyber Essential Clue ISMS Overview Document ISO 27001

-The information contained within this document is categorised OFFICAL.
+The information contained within this document is categorised OFFICIAL.

-Any information viewed/obtained within this document should be treated in the appropriate manner as advised and set out in the Government Security Classifications (May 2018).
+Any information viewed/obtained within this document should be treated in the appropriate manner as advised and set out in the Government Security Classifications (June 2023).